TheOdinProject/curriculum/react/more-react-concepts/managing-state-with-context-api/managing-state-with-context-api.md

 import { createContext } from 'react';
 ~~~

 As we have described earlier, when you create a new context using `createContext`, you can specify an initial value for the context.
 This is known as the default value of the context.
 The default value can be any type of value - a string, number, boolean, or even an object or array.
-Do note that this default value does not change.
+Do note that this default value does not change, it's static.

 In our case, we will be using an object that contains the following shape: